Trust Based Relational Interventions (TBRI)

 How to Select a Therapist

 ATN’s Official Policy on Treatment: ATN encourages all members to seek professional attachment & trauma therapy for their children.
-Information on this website or support from other ATN members cannot […]
+Information on this website or support from other ATN members cannot replace trauma-sensitive, attachment-focused therapy.
+We do not endorse specific therapists or treatment modalities.
+All parents should thoroughly research their options and ask for references.
+In […]

 Dyadic Developmental Psychotherapy (DDP)